By Marcia Braden

 Their issues related to shyness and inability to express feelings complicates relationships.
 They may gravitate to males who have ulterior motives because the males are attentive and initially offer emotional support.
 This can result in manipulation and exploitation of the girl with FXS.

 Allowing girls to experience the “hard lessons” of life and apply them to relationships can be risky and may even estrange parents from their daughters.
 Giving advice or limiting access to a male friend only provokes feelings of resentment.
 Yes, this may all sound virtually identical to typically developing teenage girls, but girls with FXS are far more vulnerable on any number of fronts, without ready access to typical defenses that can ease their passage through this difficult developmental period.

-This complex thicket of relationships has no easy solution, which reminds us again that the typical population has its own lifelong relationship challenges!
-Strategies for addressing those challenges in girls with FXS may include establishing “dating rules” such as:
+Strategies: This complex thicket of relationships has no easy solution, which reminds us again that the typical population has its own lifelong relationship challenges!
+Strategies for addressing those challenges in girls with FXS may include establishing dating rules such as:

 - Never give out your phone number or address until the boy meets your parent(s).